Blog Tour: Not Guilty by C. Lee McKenzie

 But can he prove it?

-I am organizing a blog tour for Not Guilty by C. Lee McKenzie, a young readers’ adventure.
-The tour will run from October 28th 1st to November 1st, 2019.
+A blog tour for Not Guilty by C. Lee McKenzie, a young readers’ adventure is underway and will run from October 28th 1st to November 1st, 2019.
 Posts will consist of reviews, guest posts, interviews, and excerpts.
-There will also be a tour giveaway.
-Review copies will be available in Mobi, PDF and ePub formats.
-An email with the complete post info including promo items and giveaway details will be sent to all participants by October 18th.
-HTML will also be provided.
-The tour schedule will also be posted on this page.
+There is also a tour-wide giveaway.
+The tour schedule is posted below and you can follow along daily with Lee on the various stops on her tour.

 ABOUT THE AUTHOR: